NET WORTH: Unknown

 FUNDING AREAS: Policy and Civic Action, Digital Rights, Education, Health and Human Services

-OVERVIEW: Matt Cutts and his wife Cindy once moved philanthropy through the Cutts Foundation, though the charity's assets were transferred to a donor-advised fund a few years ago, making it tough to discern the full scope of the couple's current giving.
+OVERVIEW: Matt Cutts once did his grantmaking through the Cutts Foundation, though the charity's assets were transferred to a donor-advised fund a few years ago, making it tough to discern the full scope of Cutts' current grantmaking.
 Interests include policy and civic action.

 BACKGROUND: Matt Cutts received B.S. degrees in math and computer science from University of Kentucky, and an M.S. and Ph.D. from UNC-Chapel Hill.
-Cutts joined Google in 2000 as a software engineer and is currently head of Google's Webspam team.
-Cutts wrote the first version of SafeSearch, Google's family filter.
+Cutts joined Google in 2000 as a software engineer and was head of Google's Webspam team.
+He wrote the first version of SafeSearch, Google's family filter.
+Cutts is currently the acting administrator for the United States Digital Service.

-POLICY AND CIVIC ACTION: Matt and Cindy Cutts have supported places like Voter’s Edge, "a comprehensive, nonpartisan online guide to federal, state, and local elections in California, Illinois, and New York"; Sunlight Foundation, a nonprofit that advocates for open government; MapLight, which"illuminates the connection between campaign contributions and legislative votes in unprecedented ways"; Poynter Institute for Media Studies; and Committee to Protect Journalists.
+POLICY AND CIVIC ACTION: Matt Cutts supported places like Voter’s Edge, "a comprehensive, nonpartisan online guide to federal, state, and local elections in California, Illinois, and New York"; Sunlight Foundation, a nonprofit that advocates for open government; MapLight, which "illuminates the connection between campaign contributions and legislative votes in unprecedented ways"; Poynter Institute for Media Studies; and Committee to Protect Journalists.

-DIGITAL RIGHTS: The couple has steadily supported Electronic Frontier Foundation and Public Resource.org, a "nonprofit corporation dedicated to publishing and sharing public domain materials in the United States and internationally."
+DIGITAL RIGHTS: Cutts supported Electronic Frontier Foundation and Public Resource.org, a "nonprofit corporation dedicated to publishing and sharing public domain materials in the United States and internationally."

-EDUCATION: The Cutts couple have supported organizations like Kahn Academy and Code for America Labs.
+EDUCATION: Cutts has supported organizations like Kahn Academy and Code for America Labs.

-HEALTH AND HUMAN SERVICES: Cutts and Cindy are supporters of Sexual Health Innovations, an outfit which "creates technology that advances sexual health and wellbeing in the United States."
-One of the outfit's main initiatives is Callisto, a Google.org-funded sexual assault reporting system.
-The Cutts have also supported Humane Society Silicon Valley and Second Harvest Food Bank.
+HEALTH AND HUMAN SERVICES: Cutts supports Sexual Health Innovations, an organization which "creates technology that advances sexual health and wellbeing in the United States."
+One of the organization's main initiatives is Callisto, a Google.org-funded sexual assault reporting system.
+Cutts also supported Humane Society Silicon Valley and Second Harvest Food Bank.

 LOOKING FORWARD: Only in his 40s, Cutts has turned to philanthropy quite early while still being very much engaged in business.
-In the coming years perhaps the couple's giving will become more transparent and accessible again.
+In the coming years perhaps his grantmaking will become more transparent and accessible again.